Ketziel/peeper/README.md

 #What does this plugin actually do?

 Peeper lets you move a some of an exisivley large list of  children within a parent to a collapsible view.
-Using this plugin let's you handle the hiding/displaying of elements within a parent that is dynamic so you don't need to add anything to your markup - Yay!
+Using this plugin let's you handle the hiding/displaying of elements within a  dynamic parent, so that you don't need to add anything to your markup - Yay!

+You can also use peeper responsively by setting a `maxWidth`

 #Using this thing

-The most simple way to use peeper, would be to just call it on a `<ul>` that conbtains a number of `<li>`.
+The most simple way to use peeper, would be to just call it on a `<ul>` that conbtains a number of `<li>` elements.

  ```html
 <ul id="animal-farm">